simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

   1. Users outside of the group only learn about the networks of members who agree to share such information with them.
   1. It is not possible to accidentally establish a group connection with anyone other than the invitee, even if users misidentify the invitee.
   1. If a proposal is complete, then all members (according to the leader) agree on who is a member.
+  1. Proposals always complete (successfully or otherwise), assuming the Leader is fair (other members don't need to participate).
   1. No members will connect with the invitee unless all members correctly identify them.